Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/endpoints.md

 ### Preview Description
-#### POST /partners
+#### WS /ws/_preview

-Given the preview and long description, parse it and give the sanitized output
+Given the preview and long description, parse it and give the sanitized output.
+You must first connect over websocket!

 **API v2 analogue:** None